VHS Value

 QHow does WatchRoster calculate VHS values?

-Every price you see is based on completed eBay sold listings, not asking prices.
-We pull recent sales, filter out lots, bundles, and outliers, and calculate a median based on what individual copies actually changed hands for.
-If a tape has a wide range we show you that too, because a $15 played copy and a $200 sealed copy of the same title are both useful data points depending on what you have.
+Every figure comes from active eBay listings, the current asking prices for fixed price copies on the market right now.
+We pull those listings, filter out lots, bundles, and obvious outliers, and take a median.
+When a title has a wide spread we show the range too, because a $15 played copy and a $200 sealed copy of the same film are both useful depending on what you hold.
+These are asking prices, so treat them as a current market reference rather than a guaranteed sale figure.

 QHow do I find out if my specific VHS tape is valuable?